Augusta University - Applied Health Sciences

 Boston University - PhD in Rehabilitation Science Program

-Function, Participation, & Environment; Movement Science; Rehabilitation Interventions
+Function, Participation and Environment; Movement Science; Rehabilitation Interventions

 Duke University - Doctor of Philosophy (PhD) in Population Health Sciences